Environmental and Chemical Policy

 - We ensure all products are marked with the crossed out wheeled bin symbol

 - A member of the DTS (Distributor Take-back Scheme).
-Members of the DTS are exempt from offering in-store take-back of WEEE but are obligated to contribute towards the provision of WEEE collection facilities by Local Authorities and recycling centers.
+Members of the DTS are exempt from offering in-store take-back of WEEE but are obligated to contribute towards the provision of WEEE collection facilities by Local Authorities and recycling centres.

 - Drive up reuse of whole appliances